 Workflows

-In Nextflow, a workflow is a composition of processes and dataflow logic (i.e. channels and operators).
+In Nextflow, a workflow is a function that is specialized for composing processes and dataflow logic (i.e. channels and operators).

 workflow {